How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 Contains: cereals containing gluten (1), eggs (3), fish (4), milk (7).

-Icons are friendlier for customers but you still need a key.
-A pure-icon menu without a legend will not satisfy most inspectors.
+Icons are friendlier for customers, but they still need a legend.
+A pure-icon menu without a clear key leaves too much room for confusion.

-Option 2: A separate written document available to all customers
+Option 2: A separate written document available to customers

 Option 3: Electronic / digital display

-A QR-code menu, tablet, or kiosk that surfaces the allergen information per dish.
-This is explicitly permitted under the regulation and is, frankly, the easiest format to keep accurate.
+A QR-code menu, tablet, or kiosk can surface allergen information per dish.
+This is usually the easiest format to keep accurate, provided it is accessible before ordering and matches any local requirements for language, availability, and staff backup.

 A digital allergen system has three advantages no paper version can match:

 - It is searchable.
-A guest with a peanut allergy can filter to "no peanuts" and see only what is safe.
+A guest with a peanut allergy can filter out dishes tagged with peanuts instead of scanning the entire menu manually.

-- It is updated instantly.
-Swap a supplier and update one ingredient; every affected dish reflects the change.
+- It updates instantly.
+Swap a supplier and update one ingredient; every affected dish can reflect the change.

 - It scales across languages.
-Translate once, every guest sees the right language.
+Translate once, and every guest can see the right language without maintaining parallel allergen sheets.

-Qarte's allergen management treats the 14 categories as first-class entities — every menu item gets tagged from a controlled list, and the public menu renders icons, a filter chip, and a per-item details card.
+Qarte's allergen management treats the 14 categories as structured menu data.
+Every menu item can be tagged from a controlled list, and the public menu can render icons, filters, and a per-item details card.

 What inspectors actually check

 - Information missing entirely.
-No menu allergen disclosure, no separate document.
-Easy fine.
+No allergen information on the menu, no separate document, no reliable digital source.

 - Outdated information.
-The menu still says no nuts in the pesto when the chef switched to pine nuts last month.
-This is the most dangerous failure — a customer can be hospitalised.
+The menu still says no tree nuts in the pesto after the kitchen changed to cashews.
+This is one of the most dangerous failures because the guest may rely on stale data.

-- Staff unable to confirm allergens verbally.
-Even if your menu is correct, staff need to be trained — inspectors do ask servers directly.
+- Staff unable to verify allergens.
+Even if your menu is correct, staff need to know the workflow for answering allergen questions.

 Building a defensible workflow

-To get from "we have a paper menu with peanut icons next to two dishes" to a defensible compliance posture:
+To get from "we have a paper menu with peanut icons next to two dishes" to a defensible compliance workflow:

 Step 1: Audit your recipes

 For every dish on your menu, write down every ingredient.
 Not "salad dressing" — every component of the salad dressing.
-This is tedious; do it once and you can reuse it forever.
+This is tedious once and valuable forever.

 Step 2: Tag each ingredient against the 14 categories

 A spreadsheet works.
-Columns: ingredient, then one column per allergen (Y/N).
+Columns: ingredient, then one column per allergen (yes/no).
 Roll up to the dish level.

 Step 3: Decide your display format

-The simplest path: a digital menu with allergen filter and per-dish allergen list.
-Customers self-serve.
-You back this up with a verbal SOP for staff: "If a guest asks about allergens, you confirm by reading from the digital menu — never from memory."
+The simplest path is a digital menu with an allergen filter and a per-dish allergen list.
+Guests can self-serve the first check.
+Staff still need a standard operating procedure: "If a guest asks about allergens, verify against the current menu source — never from memory."

 Step 4: Document a change-management process

 When a recipe changes, the allergen tags must update before the new version of the dish goes out of the kitchen.
-This is the single biggest source of compliance failure.
-The discipline must be: ingredient changes are a menu update, not a kitchen change.
+This is the single biggest operational risk.
+The discipline must be: ingredient changes are menu-data changes, not only kitchen changes.

-A digital menu makes this enforceable.
-The menu version that hits the customer always reflects the latest tagging.
-Paper menus require you to reprint or risk serving with stale information.
+A digital menu makes this easier to enforce.
+The menu version guests see can reflect the latest tagging immediately.
+Paper menus require reprinting, supplement sheets, or another controlled process to avoid stale information.

 Step 5: Train staff and document the training

-Inspectors will ask, "How do you know if this dish contains celery?"
-Your staff must have an answer.
-Acceptable answer: "I check our menu — every dish lists its allergens."
-Unacceptable: "I think the chef would have mentioned it."
+Inspectors may ask, "How do you know if this dish contains celery?"
+Your staff need a consistent answer.
+Acceptable: "I check our current menu source — every dish lists its allergens."
+Weak answer: "I think the chef would have mentioned it."

 Where Qarte fits

-- Maintains the 14 allergen categories as a controlled vocabulary
+- Maintain the 14 allergen categories as a controlled vocabulary

-- Lets you tag each menu item with the relevant allergens
+- Tag each menu item with the relevant allergens

-- Renders an allergen filter on the public menu so guests with restrictions self-serve
+- Show allergen filters on the public menu so guests can narrow options

-- Renders allergen icons per item with a legend
+- Render allergen icons per item with a clear legend

-- Exports a printable allergen sheet for inspectors and staff training
+- Export a printable allergen sheet for inspections and staff training

-- Updates instantly when an ingredient or recipe changes
+- Update the public menu when an ingredient or recipe changes

-Combined with multilingual menus, every guest sees correct allergen information in their language without you maintaining N parallel allergen documents.
+Combined with multilingual menus, every guest can see allergen information in their language without you maintaining multiple parallel allergen documents.

 A note on cross-contamination